 The chainplate solution would be possible, but expensive and hard work on our boat (the bulwark is the obvious place as it has both the hull and deck thicknesses together) but it isn’t very high so the gap between the cap and the deck is a bit tight for a good sized backing plate.

 So I was pondering and I realised that there might be a good solution similar to the Dyneema chainplates we have come up with.
 After a couple of iterations this is what I have come up with for boats like ours that have a strong enough bulwark or toe rail (essentially the rule of thumb is these need to be strong enough to hang the weight of the boat from).
-For us the 12mm dyneema we are likely to use for our main mast shrouds is a lot more than double the design weight of the boat.
+For us the strength of the 12mm dyneema we are likely to use for our main mast shrouds is a lot more than double the design weight of the boat.
 The issue is much more about spreading that load rather than the strength of the line.

 So I’m thinking one 12 mm dyneema line for each side of the boat.
 Both ends to be fastened to the boat with the loop going through the eye on the end of the JSB bridle.
 So the load will come to 4 attachment points on the boat and will be pretty equally balanced (the elastic stretch and creep of the dyneema will work to equalise the loads between the two bridles and on each side the loop will move through the bridle loop to equalise the load.).